From 2014 to 2016 we were one of 15 European partners in a EU-funded research initiative, Credits4Health.

 participants set and reached health goals to accrue points, which could then be redeemed with local businesses.

 We advised Credits4Health on behaviour change and participative design, and led the collaborative platform design process.
-We were also responsible for leveraging our to engage with European experts in digital health and behaviour change, the use of incentives and prevention service provision.
+We were also responsible for leveraging our to engage with European experts in digital health and behaviour change.

 Our work included holding an expert review workshop on the e-platform.
 Using the workshop’s feedback, we then ran technical development workshops with the consortium’s web team in Rome.
 We also modified the tone of the e-platform to make it more appealing to a non-clinical audience.